vporton/carbon-flow/README.md

 the system is not notified of ERC-1155 transfers and other events by the corresponding ERC-20 events.

-TODO: Should completely remove all events from the ERC-20 wrapper, because they don't happen reliably anyway (happen but not on every transfer)?

 The practical implications of the bug are as follows:

 - A user may be not notified (e.g. by email sent by EtherScan.io) about a transfer